FChemin/datasciencecoursera/gettingandcleaningdata/Week4/Readme.md

 * Extract mean and standard deviation from data set
 * Rename activities in dataset with descriptive activity names
 * Rename dataset variables with descriptive names
-* Create a new tidy data set
+* Create a new tidy data set with averaged variables

 FChemin 2016-08-15